Spillover-effects from the offshore petroleum to the mainland economy

 This report documents our calculations of how much of the deliveries to the petroleum industry are supplied by other domestic industries and how much is imported.
 We make a distinction between direct and indirect deliveries, and between their use for investments and for intermediate consumption of operations.

-The starting point for our calculations is input-output tables based on figures from the Norwegian national accounts.
+The starting point for our calculations are input-output tables based on figures from the Norwegian national accounts.
 The tables show deliveries between industries (input) and the production (output) of each industry.
 We have estimated the share of the value added in each industry that can be linked to deliveries to the petroleum industry, and the fractions of the total demand from the petroleum industry that those shares constitute.
 Assuming proportionality between production and labor, we have also estimated the number of workers that are linked to the deliveries to the petroleum industry.

 Our study analyzes the effects of changes in demand from the petroleum industry by identifying which industries are responsible for deliveries to the petroleum industry.
 It is not the same as the impact of the petroleum industry on the Norwegian economy.
 Ripple effects from household and government revenue from the petroleum activity, as well as the macroeconomic effects of these ripple effects, have not been analyzed here.
 Impacts related to the activity of supplier industries in the labor market and price formation are also not included in the analysis.
 Without demand from the petroleum industry, supplier companies could somehow turn to other markets.